ParBLiSS/PaSGAL/README.md

 ## An example run

 Sample input is available in [data](data) folder to do a quick test run.
+Larger data sets which we used for benchmarking in the [paper](#publication) can be accessed [here](https://alurulab.cc.gatech.edu/PaSGAL).
 Expect output log in the following format during execution:

 ```sh
 $ PaSGAL -r data/BRCA1.vg -m "vg" -q data/reads.fa -t 36 -o output.txt